TIER: Production Release 17070

 Virtual Machine Images

 The links below are to virtual machine images, which are designed to be Docker build/run machines and are preloaded with the appropriate set of Docker containers.
 The VMs are intended primarily for campuses that do not currently operate container-based applications or are new to container-based applications.
-We also have Amazon AMIs available, which can be shared, but are not yet public.
+AMIs, for running in AWS, are also available here.
 We are also working on independent container versions of the TIER components, but they are not yet ready for release.

 The TIER team is grateful for everyone who evaluates and uses these releases.

 Virtual Machine Images and Documentation